mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 [00:05:12] **Mauricio:** Yeah, definitely.
-And to be honest, at some moment when I was writing the book, I considered a lot creating a checklist where people could, you know, just try to follow and these ideas are not fully mine.
+And to be honest, at some moment when I was writing the book, I considered a lot creating a checklist where people could, you know, just try to follow and these ideas are not fully mine, right?
-Right?.
 So I learned a lot from what is in there.
 And so the domain testing techniques that are there maybe super popular in academia, a bit less popular in industry they are doing these checklists without calling them checklists.